Trump orders US nuclear subs repositioned over statements from ex-Russian leader Medvedev

 The post about the sub repositioning came after Trump, in the wee hours of Thursday morning, had posted that Medvedev was a “failed former President of Russia” and warned him to “watch his words.”
 Medvedev responded hours later by writing, “Russia is right on everything and will continue to go its own way.”

-And that back-and-forth followed earlier this week, when Medvedev wrote, “Trump’s playing the ultimatum game with Russia: 50 days or 10” and added, “He should remember 2 things: 1.
+And that back-and-forth started earlier this week when Medvedev wrote, “Trump’s playing the ultimatum game with Russia: 50 days or 10” and added, “He should remember 2 things: 1.
 Russia isn’t Israel or even Iran.
 2. Each new ultimatum is a threat and a step towards war.
 Not between Russia and Ukraine, but with his own country.”

 “We had to do that.
-We just have to be careful,” the president said.
+We just have to be careful,” he said.
 “A threat was made, and we didn’t think it was appropriate, so I have to be very careful.”

-Trump also said, “I do that on the basis of safety for our people” and “we’re gonna protect our people” and later added of Medvedev, “He was talking about nuclear.”
+Trump also said, “I do that on the basis of safety for our people” and “we’re gonna protect our people.”
+He later added of Medvedev, “He was talking about nuclear.”

 “When you talk about nuclear, we have to be prepared,” Trump said.
 “And we’re totally prepared.”

-Medvedev was Russia's president from 2008 to 2012, while Putin was barred from seeking a second consecutive term, but stepped aside to let him run again.
+Medvedev was Russia's president from 2008 to 2012, while Vladimir Putin was barred from seeking a third consecutive term, and then stepped aside to let him run again.

 Now deputy chairman of Russia’s National Security Council, which Putin chairs, Medvedev has been known for his provocative and inflammatory statements since the start of the war in 2022.
 That's a U-turn from his presidency, when he was seen as liberal and progressive.